 The Benefits Of a Flat Pack Furniture House

-- Rapid assembly in comparison to a traditionally built houses;
+- Rapid assembly compared to a traditionally built house;

 - Can be built in weeks rather than months;

 - Extremely easy flat pack assembly and fairly cheap flat pack delivery service;

 - Eco-friendly, all flat pack houses are energy efficient and made out of renewable timber;

 - Although flat pack houses usually employ a standard design, they can be completely customised, see more reasons why flatpacks are great;

 - Low cost, as opposed to traditional homes flat pack assembly houses, are usually about 30% less expensive.

 Check our DIY guide on flat pack kitchens to get a sharper idea of how tricky the assemblage of complex units can be.

 As with every other building, there are quite a few things you need to get pass when building your new flat pack house.
 First on the list is naturally, the funding.
 Providing funding for your house may prove to be pretty challenging but don’t worry, there are some pretty good mortgage payment alternatives that you can use.